rbiedrawa/java-gradle-codestyle-setup/README.md

 #### Usage:

-The plugin will be disabled by default on new projects but if using the `com.palantir.java-format` gradle plugin, it will be recommended in IntelliJ, and automatically configured.
+The plugin will be disabled by default on new projects but if using the `com.palantir.java-format` gradle plugin, it will be recommended in IntelliJ and automatically configured.

 To manually enable it in the current project, go to `File→Settings...→palantir-java-format Settings` ( or `IntelliJ IDEA→Preferences...→Other Settings→palantir-java-format Settings` on macOS) and check